Training Support

 Have questions?

-For general questions about Mental Health Matters, or our trainings or event registration, please contact our program coordinator, Annika Sahota, at info@mentalhealthmatters.com or Nohemí Rivera, at naomystar@hotmail.com.
+For general questions about Mental Health Matters, or our trainings or event registration, please contact our team at info@mentalhealthmatters.com or Nohemí Rivera at naomystar@hotmail.com.

 Scroll to Top